 Jean George has served as a member of our Board of Directors since October 2013.
 Since February 2002, she has been a Managing Director at Advanced Technology Ventures, a venture capital fund, where she currently serves as the East Coast lead partner for healthcare investments.
 Since March 2012, Ms. George has served as Managing Director at Lightstone Ventures, a venture capital firm.
-Ms. George currently serves as a member of the board of directors of the public companies Acceleron Pharma and Calithera Biosciences, and, during the past five years, previously served as a member of the board of directors of Zeltiq Aesthetics from 2005 to 2015.
-Ms. George holds an M.B.A. from Simmons College Graduate School of Management and a B.S. in biology from the University of Maine.
+Ms. George currently serves as a member of the Board of Directors of the public companies Acceleron Pharma and Calithera Biosciences, and previously served as a member of the Board of Directors of Portola Pharmaceuticals from 2005 to 2013 and of Zeltiq Aesthetics from 2005 to 2015.
+Ms. George also serves on the boards of the private companies Hydra Biosciences and Thrasos Innovation.
+Ms. George holds a B.S. in Biology from the University of Maine and an M.B.A. from Simmons College Graduate School of Management.
 Because of Ms. George's extensive investment and financial experience, we believe she is able to add valuable expertise in guiding the strategic direction of our Board of Directors.

-Members of the Board of Directors Continuing in Office Term Expiring at the 2021 Annual Meeting of Stockholders (Class III)
+Term Expiring at the 2018 Annual Meeting of Stockholders (Class III)

 Name Age Present Position with Catabasis Pharmaceuticals, Inc.

+Name Kenneth Bate 65 Director

+Michael Ross, Ph.
+D. 66 Director

 Burt Adelman, M.D.
-66 Director

-Gregg Lapointe 60 Director
+64 Director